 S.S.
 Baltic at New York, having sailed from Liverpool, England.
 He was accompanied at this time by another Greek merchant and they were intending to travel to San Francisco, California, to visit a cousin of Marinos.

-Having decided to return to his native land, he booked third class passage on the May sailing of the
+Having decided to return to Europe, both men chose to make the voyage on the May sailing of the

 The Lusitania finally left port just after mid-day and just six days later, on the afternoon of 7th May, she was torpedoed and sunk by the German submarine